Welcome to our roundup of the five best 10 person tents!

 The CORE 10-person straight wall tent has a cabin design and instant setup, but it also comes with a screen room at the front.
 This type of design is ideal if you’re camping with dogs or small kids who love to play around in the dirt, so you can change your kids from their muddy clothes before entering the tent.

-You can also use the screen room to let your dogs sleep in, or for eating and sitting around at night without bugs eating you alive.
+You can also use the large screen room to let your dogs sleep in, or for eating and sitting around at night without bugs eating you alive.

 The floor space of this XL family cabin tent is 14 x 14.5 feet, but the measurement includes the screen room.
 The sleeping room space is 10 x 14 feet, which is enough for a couple of queen-sized mattresses with room to spare on the sides for your gear.